expyriment/expyriment/documentation/sphinx/index.rst

 Expyriment documentation
 ========================
 .. image:: expyriment_logo.png
-*A Python library for behavioural and neuroimaging experiments*. :doc:`Read more ...<Overview>`
+*A Python library for cognitive and neuroscientific experiments*. :doc:`Read more ...<Overview>`

 Contents